Netflix/titus-control-plane/README.md

 ## Building and Testing

-For reference, check some of the scripts commonly used by commiters in the `scripts/dev/` folder.
+For reference, check some of the scripts commonly used by committers in the `scripts/dev/` folder.

 ### Building